-Is this going to affect you for the rest of your life or is this something that’s going to be for a small period of time, but ultimately you’re going to get over it?
+Is this going to affect you for the rest of your life or is this something that’s going to be for a small period of time, but, ultimately, you’re going to get over it?
 And that factors in greatly when calculating an injury settlement.

 The timeline in calculating an injury settlement will depend a lot on your treatment providers and your doctors, but it’s usually somewhere between three and six months.

-You will then come in and we will sit down to go through all of these factors and then able to come up with a number as to what the value of your case is going to be, and that’s what we’ll settle yours for.
+You will then come in and we will sit down to go through all of these factors and then come up with a number as to what the value of your case is going to be, and that’s what we’ll settle yours for.

 And if the insurance attorney or the insurance adjuster does not agree with us and they refuse to settle with us, then we file a lawsuit.